dmsul/site-source/content/pages/tutorial_workflow_2project_org.rst

-where ever it came from straight into :code:`src/` and the raw files are never touched again. *Never manually edit the raw CSV files.* All cleaning is programmatic, which means that you should be able to download the data fresh from the source and immediately run the code.  files from :code:`src/` and save them to :code:`data-project-name-data/`.
-That way you know that anything not in :code:`src/` was created by you and can be deleted as long as you still have the code that created the file in the first place.
+where ever it came from straight into :code:`src/` and the raw files are never touched again. *Never manually edit the raw CSV files.* All cleaning is programmatic, which means that you should be able to download the data fresh from the source and immediately run the code.
+That way you know that anything not in :code:`src/` was created by you and can be recreated as long as you have the code and the source data.

 Define data locations once (and only once)